joseph/castanaut/README.txt

 * Mac OS X 10.5

+or

+* Mac OS X 10.4
+* The XTool scripting additions <http://osaxen.com/files/xtool1.1.html>

 == INSTALL:

 Run the following command to install Castanaut

   sudo gem install castanaut

+If you're using Mac OS X 10.4 (Tiger) you will also need to download and install the XTool scripting additions.

 Once installed, you should run the following command for two reasons: